colonial-heritage/colonial-collections/README.md

 ### Connecting to the MySQL server

-If you are not planning to alter the database.
-Connecting to the PlanetScale development database is the easiest option.
+Add `DATABASE_URL` environment variable to the file `apps/researcher/.env.local`.
+More information about connecting to the database is in the [datahub-data readme](packages/datahub-data/README.md).

-Add `DATABASE_URL` environment variable the file `apps/researcher/.env.local`

-If you want to test migration, you need a local database.
-You can read more about this in the [object-lists readme](packages/object-lists/README.md).

 ### Install packages